grafana/faro-web-sdk/demo/docs/features/measurements.md

 # Measurements

-Measurements (aka metrics) are indicators for tracking mainly the performance and resource consumption but they can be used to track specific numeric differences.
+Measurements (aka metrics) are indicators for tracking performance or other numeric values.

 ## Description